nishnet2002/Safeway-Just-for-u/README.md

 ## Summary

-Clip digital coupons **Just for U**  automatically added to your card.
-Supported grocery stores:
+"I've found myself at the grocery store unexpected, wishing that I would have loaded my coupons."
+If this idea resonates with you then this app is must have: Clip digital coupons "Just for U" automatically added to your card.

+Supported stores:

 1. Safeway
 2. Vons